bennn/typed-racket/rfcs/text/0003-shallow-optional-semantics.md

    the outer-most part of the type, the constructor, means something.
 For `str*`, the value is guaranteed to be a list, but there is no guarantee about the elements.
-That said, if our typed code takes `(car str*)` then the result has type `String` and is guaranteed to be a string --- if the list had a bad element, the program would raise an error at the `car`.
+That said, if our typed code takes `(car str*)` then the result has type `String` and is guaranteed to be a string --- otherwise the program raises an error.

-3. New `#lang typed/racket/optional` is like the `no-check` languages, but actually type-checks the code.
+3. New `#lang typed/racket/optional` is like the `no-check` languages, but actually type-checks code.
 These _Optional_ types mean nothing at run-time.
    The value of `str*` could be anything.

 For the rest of this RFC, the focus is on Shallow types and how we plan to implement them using the _Transient_ semantics.
 The idea with Transient is